Department and Program Recommendations for First-Year Students

 - Register for a 100- or 200-level Latin American Studies course.

 - Register for an appropriate Spanish or Portuguese course.

 - Visit Latin American Studies Program to learn more.

 The Legal Studies Program offers students a variety of curricular and co-curricular opportunities for students who have interests in law—whether as a career or an intellectual pursuit.
 In the curriculum, the Legal Studies concentration provides students a course of study that places law within the tradition of the liberal arts, encouraging students to develop a deeper, lasting engagement with Macalester’s mission and their future work.
 As an interdisciplinary concentration, students find sustained engagement of law-related issues from a variety of perspectives intellectually stimulating and rewarding.
 As a six-course concentration, it is not essential for students to begin a legal studies concentration during the first year; however, we often find that first year students really enjoy our courses and that they build on these course experiences throughout their time at Macalester.

-Among our course offerings in Fall 2021 are two first-year courses:
+Among our course offerings in Fall 2022 is a first-year course:

 POLI 206-01 US Constitutional Law and Thought

 SOCI 294-01 Authoritarian Legality in an Age of Democratic Decline

 There are no required courses and no single path through the concentration, so you may want to begin in an area close to your background, interests, or possible major field of study, and then build outward in later years.

 For additional information about courses that are part of the Legal Studies concentration, please consult www.macalester.edu/academics/legalstudies .